Alexandra, Queensland: Geography

 Alexandra is flat low-lying land bordered to the north by the Pioneer River and to the south by Bakers Creek.
 The Peak Downs Highway passes from east to west through the centre of the locality; there is a junction with the Mackay–Eungella Road which exits the locality in the north-west.
 Most of the housing is clustered around these two roads.
 Most of the land in the suburb is used for sugarcane farming.

-The Finch Hatton branch of the Mackay Railway ran through the locality from east to west.
-After the closure of the railway, a sugarcane tramways replaced it to provide transport for the harvested sugarcane from the canefields to the sugar mills.
+The Finch Hatton branch of the Mackay Railway ran through the locality from east to west with the local area served by the now-dismantled Alexandra railway station (21.1625°S 149.0972°E).
+After the closure of the railway, a sugarcane tramway replaced it to provide transport for the harvested sugarcane from the canefields to the sugar mills.